 What specialist services and expertise are available at or accessed by the early years setting?

-Five members of staff are fully qualified in National Vocational Qualification (NVQ) LEVEL 3, 1 holds a Primary school teacher qualification and 1 at level 2 in child care and 1 Apprentice.
+Five members of staff are fully qualified in National Vocational Qualification (NVQ) LEVEL 3, 2 hold a Primary school teacher qualification and 1 at level 2 in child care and 1 Apprentice.
 They are all first aid trained and have attended safeguarding training.
 The nursery’s SENCO has attended the role of the SENco and attends SENco network meetings which provide updated knowledge in this area.
 6 members of staff have attended Achieving positive behaviour courses.
 Basic Makaton is used in nursery rhymes and carpet time supporting speech.
-We work closely with west Sussex Sals (Speech and language) and have recently (Sept 2017) Undertaken in house training on speech development.
+We work closely with west Sussex Sals (Speech and language) and we have Undertaken in house training on speech development.
+Our most recent training was in ‘Bucket time’ where we learnt tools and skills to build on children’s attention

 What training are the staff, supporting children with SEND, had or are having?

-Southdown has nine members of staff: five hold NVQ level 3 in childcare; one qualified primary school teachers; and one has a level 2 in childcare, 1 member is an apprentice.
+Southdown has nine members of staff: five hold NVQ level 3 in childcare; two qualified primary school teachers; and one has a level 2 in childcare, 1 member is an apprentice.

 Having been in this role for 13 years and working closely with outside specialist agencies our SENCO has gained a wealth of experience allowing her to identify which course of action to take in each individual case.